search-api-v2: Engine customisation

 Query-time

 Some boosts only make sense to apply at the time a query is made.
-These are defined in this application as part of the API and include:
+These are defined as Discovery Engine "boost specifications" and include:

 Synonyms